ghislainbourgeois/dgtpi/README.md

 to compile with debug info use
 $ make debug

-to compile with lost of debug info use
+to compile with lots of debug info use
 $ make debug2

-the library dgt3000.so can be used as described in dgt3000.h
+the library dgtpicom.so can be used as described in dgtpicom.h

-the application dgt3000 can be used in three ways:
+the application dgtpicom can be used in three ways:

 To display a message:
-$ sudo ./dgt3000 "a message"
+$ sudo ./dgtpicom "a message"
 you can add a beep and icons/dots:
-$ sudo ./dgt3000 "a message" 1 31 15
+$ sudo ./dgtpicom "a message" 1 31 15

 To run a clock:
-$ sudo ./dgt3000 r 0 10 0 0 10 0
+$ sudo ./dgtpicom r 0 10 0 0 10 0
 you can run Left and Right up and down with L,R,l and r

-to run some tests:
+to turn of and exit on power button (or run some tests in debug):
-$ sudo ./dgt3000
+$ sudo ./dgtpicom
 lever will pause, off button wil stop te app